ivanitlearning/AWS-Associate-Courses/README.md

 - Different security groups are attached to different interfaces.
 - The OS never sees the IPv4 public address.
 - You always configure the private IPv4 private address on the interface.
-- Never configure an OS with a public IPv4 address.
 - IPv4 Public IPs are Dynamic, stopping and starting will change it, while restarting won't.
 - Public DNS for a given instance will resolve to the primary private IP address in a VPC, outside the VPC it resolves to the public address.
 The former is done so the intra-VPC connection never leaves the VPC.